Cleaning and disinfection

 Face covers and physical distancing

-Everyone is required to wear a face cover while in ASU buildings.
-Face coverings will also be required in outdoor community spaces where physical distancing is not possible.
+Everyone is required to wear a face cover while in ASU buildings and in all ASU outdoor spaces.

 Employees and students will be provided a Community of Care kit upon returning to campus.